politeauthority/docker-pretty-ps/README.md

 # docker-pretty-ps
 Tired of that awful super wide docker ps output?
 I'm always resizing the text on my terminal to see what ```docker ps``` is outputting, and it's making me go blind.
 Try docker-pretty-ps!
-Just run ```docker-pretty-ps``` and get your output long, instead of wide!
+Just run ```docker-pretty-ps``` and get your output long, instead of wide! **Now with COLORS!**

 ```
 $ ./docker-pretty-ps